Using Google Sign On

 Fix: Either sign out of all Google accounts, or sign into a second Google account.
 Easiest way is to simply open Gmail in another window and sign in.

-What happens to your CO.LAB Mentor Network password?
+What happens to your CO.LAB Program and Mentor Network Platform password?
 Nothing.
 You can login using Google sign in one day (using your Google password), and your email + local password on another day: we don't care.
 Changing your password usingchanges only your local password.
 If you forget your password, you can still request a reset, which will reset only your local password.

 TrustedPeer is not affiliated with Google.